bas080/will/README.md

 =======

 Do you have the will to do your todos?
 Now with "will" you can easily manage your todo tasks using the command line.
+There is both a version written in bash and another written in python.
+They both have similar functions and can be run independent of eachother.

+*Some features might differ between the two.
+I am considering continueing this project using python only*

 Features
 ========
-- Every directory can have a todo list
+- Every directory can have a todo list (.will directory)
 - Tasks have properties including categories, description and due-date.
 - Tasks are simple .md files that only require a certain layout.
 - List, view, edit and remove tasks quickly.